r00k/microconf-talk/notes.md

         - Docker Distilled
         - Docker for Non-Programmers
         - What I wish I'd known about Docker
-        - Why Docker Sucks And What You Want Instead
+        - Why Docker Sucks And What To Use Instead
       - 2 big wins
         - Builds an audience who trusts you
         - Helps you learn more about your customer
     - Get silent to see who's not listening
-    - Step 2: build an MVP that you can get paid for
+    - Phase 2: build an MVP that you can get paid for
       - Let's say you choose to make an ebook
       - By the end of the trip, you want to be able to be paid
       - Get an Airbnb